 Located on the Beartooth Highway 11 miles east of Cooke City, MT and 15 miles from Yellowstone Park, the Crazy Creek campground has 16 campsites near Crazy Creek.
-A special feature is the short trail to the scenic Crazy Creek Falls.
+A special feature is a short trail to the scenic Crazy Creek Falls.
 Crazy Creek Campground is in the Clark’s Fork Ranger District of the Shoshone National Forest on the Wyoming section of the famous Beartooth Highway.

 |Crazy Creek Campground|